openvinotoolkit/training_extensions/docs/source/get_started/quick_start_guide.rst

 For example, the following command line will create an object detection ``Custom_Object_Detection_Gen3_ATSS`` model template with ResNet backbone from `mmdetection <https://github.com/open-mmlab/mmdetection>`_:
+Please refer to the advanced tutorial :doc:`Backbone Replacement <../tutorials/advanced/backbones>` in the documentation.

 .. code-block::